cbdb-project/crop_books_by_lines/Readme.md

 Still working...

 ## Description
-crop a image to several files by the lines or blanks on that page
+Crop a image to several files by the lines or blanks on that page

 ## Env and dependency
 python 3